 Can you design a simple table to show your results?

 More science ideas

-Do smaller ghosts stick for longer than bigger ones?
+Find out if smaller ghosts stick for longer than bigger ones.
 How many can you stick at once?

 More static electricity investigations for kids

 Find out how to make your hair stand up on end and why this happens.

 Pick up tissue paper on a ruler like Premeditated Leftovers.